racdale/crqa-quickstart-at-ati/README.md

 * **wordFullExample.R**: An example of processing transcript to convert text into numeric series and then perform analysis over it.
 Also includes an example of LIWC processing for RQA.

+* **windowedRQAExample.R**: Using some sample data from Dr. Kentaro Kodama, this code shows how to set a window size and window shift to obtain a time series of RQA measures.